TILOS-AI-Institute/Multi-Source-Prim-Dijkstra/contest/README.md

 A: To keep teams moving forward well, the contest will support Alpha, Beta and Final submission deadlines.
 The Alpha and Beta deadlines help ensure smooth contest submission and evaluation processes.
 1. Alpha submission (deadline: 10/25/23)
 2. Beta submission (deadline: 11/11/23)
 3. Final submission (deadline TBA)
-4. Please upload your team's submission to your team's assigned contest folder.

 Q: How do we submit our models?
 A: Please upload your model and all of its necessary components onto your team's contest directory.
 After the deadline has passed, each team's models will be pulled onto the judging platform.